 What could be better than being able to take pictures underwater while on a scuba dive?
 How about having your hands completely free and still being able to take amazing pictures?
 While it may sound too good to be true, that’s exactly what the liquid image camera mask is claiming to offer.
 I was a little skeptical myself but after a couple of trial runs I must admit that my skepticism quickly became enthusiasm.

 What Makes it Great?

 This handy little camera is the only one in the world like it.
 For those who may not be so tech savvy, “HD” implies that the camera is capable of high definition picture and video.
 This one is truly top of the line at 720 pixels and a video recording capability of 30 frames per second.
-The camera also features a wide angle lens, which if you have done your homework, you know is an absolute must for underwater pictures.
+The camera also features a wide angle lens (whose specs you can check out on lensguide.io).
 Without this feature your pictures would all appear murky and the objects you were photographing would be blurry and indistinct.

 Liquid Image really thought of everything when they designed this mask.
 It’s always a concern with any underwater equipment whether you will be able to properly function everything while wearing diving gloves.
 This camera mask made sure that was no issue.
 Rather than buttons, the controls on this camera are lever-style and easily accessible; no matter how big your hands may be, you will be able to function these with no problem.